mmnowak/tarot-quiz/README.md

 ![Vector image of moon and stars](documentation/readme/smallbackground.jpg)

+Following feedback received on the peer-review Code Institute Slack channel, a blur effect was added to the background image to stop it from distracting from the foreground content.

 ### Wireframes

 The wireframes were created using the Balsamiq software for large/medium and small screens.